 Bringing together employees across the UK is no mean feat, and yet pladis really showed how it could be done when its World Mental Health Day culminated in activity across all sites, from Glasgow and Halifax to Manchester and London.
 Crucially, this included a Time to Change pledgeTime to Change Employer PledgeWeb page

-20This booklet, produced by Mind, is for anyone who is managing their mental health at work.
-It covers the relationship between work and mental health, managing stress and difficult relationships at work, and what support you can get.Free
+20These pages from Mind are for anyone who is managing their mental health at work.
+They cover the relationship between work and mental health, managing stress and difficult relationships at work, other sources of support, and more.Free

 By: MindView resource, organised a Time to Change quiz, hosted talks from experts and much more.
 The week proved to be a huge success, with the shared content from across all sites gaining the most internal engagement ever recorded on pladis’ communications platform.